Twilytics/Analytics-Application/README.md

 ## Lessons Learned
 _Are more detailed list can be found [here](https://github.com/Twilytics/Analytics-Application/wiki/Lessons-Learned)_
 * Google Cloud free limit of $300 will be reached in a short time, if something like a Dataproc is used (needed to setup a new one)

-provides a testversion with 300$ for 365 days, but there is also a limitation on the number of CPU you can use for VMs
 * Dataproc and Spark lack documentation, especially for the context of this project
 * Dataproc solution is a overkill for this project, but is good for larger projects due to the possibility to scale everything
 * [Grafana](https://grafana.com/) was chosen for building the dashboard due to its ease of use and fast setup (compared to [Dash](https://plotly.com/dash/) and [MEAN](https://en.wikipedia.org/wiki/MEAN_(solution_stack)))